 Twirler Moth

-These are generally very small moths with narrow, fringed wings.
+A family of moths with a wingspan: 10-20 mm.
+They are small moths with narrow, fringed wings.
+They can be often found resting on the ground or spinning in circles on leaf surfaces.
 The larvae of most species feed internally on various parts of their host plants, sometimes causing galls.
 The adults take flight year round.
 This moth can be found from Texas to Florida.
-Seen at TLCNP on November 2024.
+Seen at TLCNP in November 2024.

 Dirt-colored Seed Bug